Adil0710/Voic-Assistance/README.md

 Technology Used:- Python, Flask, Javascript, HTTML, Ajax, CSS, PyCharm.

-How To Run:- Download the project and install all dependencies and libraries by executing command "pip install -r requirements.txt"
+Step 1:- Download the project and install all dependencies and libraries by executing command "pip install -r requirements.txt"
+Step 2:- You can directly run project by executing "main.py" or by command "python main.py" step 3:- You can run this project through GUI by executing command "python web.py"